opnfv/netready/docs/requirements/use_cases/l3vpn_any_to_any.rst

 [**Georg: this section needs to be made more readable**]

-Exemplary workflow is described as follows:
+An example of the desired workflow is as follows:

 1. Create Network

 2. Create Network VRF Policy Resource ``Any-to-Any``

   2.1.
-This sets up that when this tenant is put on a HOST that:
+This policy causes the following configuration when a VM of this tenant is spawned on a host:

     2.1.1.
 There will be a RD assigned per VRF